-How V-Ray is used in architectural rendering?
+How is V-Ray used for architectural rendering?

 Realistic architectural rendering plays a role right from the very beginning of a project.
 A massing model is used to define the physical constraints around a building and work out how it will fit in with the surrounding environment.
 V-Ray can help with quick but accurate renders of this crucial step.